LarrysGIT/Powershell-Compare-2Folders/README.md

 `-Path2 C:\2`: Path to the 2nd folder

+`Path1Name 111`: Change the default header name of path1

+`Path2Name 222`: Change the default header name of path2

 `-Directory`: Default `$false`, compare subfolders by existence

 `-File`: Default `$true`, compare subfiles by hash, hash is from `Get-FileHash`